 In this training, I’m going to talk to you about how to create a product empire.
 When I first started out, I had no idea how to create a product, let alone a whole empire around one.
 However, now I know that having a means to generate a steady flow of clients and income is essential for a sustainable business.
 Building a product empire starts with knowing how to create a product to sell.
-Aside from that, you also need to learn how to market a product.
+Aside from that, you also need to learn how to market a product in social media, through an e-commerce store, or a Shopify store.
 Let me share with you effective strategies you can use to build your own product empire.

 A lot of people who are into coaching and live events don’t have a strategy to create a consistent stream of clients and income.
 They may not have ever even thought about how to create a product empire.
 Instead, they have a strategy where they always go out to get all the clients.
 Often, people who are in this business are trained to network to get new clients.
 Personally, I think learning how to do this will gain you an invaluable skill set.
 It is important to have the ability to network, run strategy sessions, and enroll clients.

 However, in the long run, building your business only with those strategies is a one-way route to insanity.
 You’re going to have less time, you’re going to experience burnout, and you’ll feel like all the weight is on your shoulders.

 The good thing is, you now have another option.
 You can build your business using online marketing strategies where you have systems set up to make sales every single day.
 You can either put off seizing this opportunity or dive right into it.

 Still, here’s a disclaimer for the strategies I’ll be sharing with you: they take a lot of work.
 Understanding how to create a product empire can get challenging at times.
 If it was the easiest thing in the world, everybody would do it.
 I’m talking about the kind of product empire where you really think about your strategy.
 As I have discovered, if you don’t know where you’re going, then ultimately you won’t have the confidence to create your own products.
 Clarity of vision creates confidence to take action and move forward.